Sukanta Bhattacharya: Books

 Meaning in English: "Bravo Bangladesh!
 (Note: Present-day Bangladesh did not exist then, here the term Bangladesh refers to the pre-partition undivided Bengal (See also: Names of Bengal).)
 The world is amazed! fired, burned, died and destroyed, but never gave up!"
+In this poem, Bhattacharya points to a brave and rebellious Bangladesh that does not bow its head to injustice.